⸻

 Success Stories

-Every project comes with its own unique challenges, and at Spiniello, we welcome and appreciate the opportunity to tackle all of them.
+Spiniello welcomes the opportunity to tackle each project’s unique challenges.
 Here are some of our recent success stories:

-• Before the outfalls for four cities in Puerto Rico could be constructed, a temporary marine processing facility needed to be relocated.
-The Spiniello team devised a unique combination of barges, tug boats, cranes, winches and anchors to orchestrate the move.
-The project was completed without a hitch.
+In Puerto Rico, a temporary marine processing facility needed to be relocated before outfalls could be constructed in four cities.
+Spiniello completed this project by devising a unique combination of barges, tug boats, cranes, winches, and anchors to orchestrate the move.

-• The city of Nassau in the Bahamas needed to get drinking water from two distant wells located at either end of the island.
-Spiniello ran 180,000LF of PVC piping spanning 6” to 20” to develop the largest potable water infrastructure in the Bahamas.
-Beyond the piping installation, the project also included thousands of service lines, hydrants and various types of valves.
+In Nassau, Bahamas, Spiniello ran 180-feet of PVC pipe ranging from 6-inches to 20-inches in diameter in order to obtain drinking water from two distant wells located at either end of the island.
+In doing so, Spiniello played a key role in developing the largest potable water infrastructure in the Bahamas.
+This project also included thousands of service lines, hydrants, and various types of valves.